jsfan3/CN1Libs-NativeLogsReader/README.md

 ## Warning for Android

-After a factory reset of my Android 7 device, I needed to enable the developer tools in the Android settings and then I needed to enable the USB debug option to make this library working.
-After that, this library started to work without the need of USB connection (that's why I created it).
+After a factory reset of my Android 7 device, this library stopped to work.
+The solution is to enable the developer tools in the Android settings and then the USB debug option: after that, this library started again to work properly, without the need of USB connection (that's why I created it).
 I'm not sure if it's a general (odd) rule related to logcat or a problem of my device.
 However this issue is absent of iPhone.

 ## Usage